SimonHic/web-api-ca/README.md

 1. __New API Endpoints:__
     - /api/movies/tmdb/now-playing
     - /api/movies/tmdb/:id/similar

 2. __Frontend Integrations:__
-    - *Now Playing Movies:*fetch movies `now-playing` in cinemas
+    - *Now Playing Movies:*fetch movies `now-playing` in cinemas .
-    - *Similar Movies:*fetch movies `similar` to a movie given a specific movie ID
+    - *Similar Movies:*fetch movies `similar` to a movie given a specific movie ID.

 3. __Protected Routes:__
     - Implemented route-level protection for all pages, bar the homepage, login page, and sign-up page.
     - If a user isn't logged in: All access attempts will redirect to the login page.

 4. __Navigation Updates:__
     - Added new navigation links for Now Playing Movies to site header.

 5. __General Enhancements:__
     - Redesigned movie credits and similar movies in movie details page with a clear and structured layout.